Bonzah, car rental insurance provider

 Analyzing our inherited MVP wireframe prototype

-Before our team started the project, Steve worked with a UX team at Designation.
-Through research and usability testing, they created a set of wireframes that laid out the user flow for return users to purchase insurance.
+Before our team started the project, a UX team at Designation worked with Steve.
+Through research and user testing they created a set of wireframes that laid out the user flow for return users to purchase an insurance.
 These wireframes were our initial framework into creating the visual design for Bonzah.